 - Changing harmful thinking

-We want to help YOU
+We want to help YOU with your addiction counselling

 Your struggle with addiction is unique – because the reasons you struggle with addiction, your life and your personality are also unique.
 That’s why at Life Supports each Melbourne client is paired with a Melbourne-based accredited drug and alcohol counsellor or psychologist that is suitable for them.